What you need to know:

 What is menacing, harassing or offensive use of the internet or a mobile?

 It is a crime to use your mobile phone or the internet in an offensive way to harass somebody.
 Something could be offensive or harassing if it makes a person feel disgusted, humiliated or threatened.
 When sexting is used to threaten or bother someone, it is against the law.
-The maximum penalty is 3 years in gaol.
+The maximum penalty is 3 years in jail.

 Real life examples